Pula Arena — Roman Amphitheatre

 Frequently Asked Questions about Pula

 One to two days covers Pula's main attractions.
-A full day is enough for the Roman Arena, the Temple of Augustus, the Arch of the Sergii, and the old town.
-With a second day, you can visit the stunning Cape Kamenjak nature park for swimming and cliff jumping, explore the Brijuni National Park, or take a food and wine tour through the Istrian countryside.
+A full day is enough for the Roman Arena, the Temple of Augustus, the Arch of the Sergii and the old town.
+With a second day, you can visit the Cape Kamenjak nature park for swimming and cliff jumping, explore the Brijuni National Park or take a food and wine tour through the Istrian countryside.

-Pula is famous for its magnificently preserved Roman Arena (amphitheatre), one of the best-preserved in the world and the sixth largest ever built.
+Pula is best known for its remarkably preserved Roman amphitheatre, one of the best-preserved in the world and the sixth largest ever built.
 Dating from the 1st century AD, it still hosts concerts and the Pula Film Festival each summer.
-The city also has other Roman monuments including the Temple of Augustus and the Arch of the Sergii, plus excellent Istrian cuisine and nearby beaches.
+The city also has other Roman monuments including the Temple of Augustus and the Arch of the Sergii, plus Istrian cuisine and nearby beaches.

-May-June and September offer the best balance of warm weather, swimmable seas, and manageable tourist numbers.
-July and August are hottest and busiest, but also when the Pula Film Festival and Arena concerts take place — seeing a performance inside a Roman amphitheatre is a unique experience.
-Spring (April-May) is lovely for sightseeing without the summer heat.
+May–June and September offer the best balance of warm weather, swimmable sea and manageable visitor numbers.
+July and August are hottest and busiest, but also when the Pula Film Festival and Arena concerts take place — seeing a performance inside a Roman amphitheatre is a rare experience.
+Spring (April–May) is pleasant for sightseeing without the summer heat.

-Yes, Pula is an excellent base for exploring Istria.
+Pula is an excellent base for exploring Istria.
 It has the region's best transport connections, including an international airport.
-From Pula, you can easily reach Rovinj (40 min), the hilltop towns of Motovun and Groznjan (1 hr), Cape Kamenjak (30 min), Brijuni National Park (boat from Fazana, 15 min), and the wine and truffle country of central Istria.
+From Pula you can easily reach Rovinj (40 min), the hilltop towns of Motovun and Grožnjan (1 hr), Cape Kamenjak (30 min), Brijuni National Park (boat from Fažana, 15 min) and the wine and truffle country of central Istria.

-Yes.
-Pula has several excellent beaches.
+Pula has several good beaches.
 The most popular is Ambrela Beach in the Verudela area, a well-equipped pebble beach south of the centre.
-For something more dramatic, Cape Kamenjak at Istria's southern tip (20 minutes south) has wild rocky coastline, hidden coves, and cliff jumping spots.
+For a more dramatic coastline, Cape Kamenjak at Istria's southern tip (20 minutes south) has wild rocks, hidden coves and cliff jumping spots.
 Hawaii Beach on Kamenjak is particularly popular in summer.

 Powered by GetYourGuide